interstateone/Pipeline/README.md

 - [ ] Clarify queue priority and QOS in pipeline API
 - [ ] Allow providing a NSOperationQueue when initializing a PipelineQueue
 - [ ] ...

-## Questions

-Can Pipeline be written to consume any NSOperation that conforms to Pipelinable instead of just PipelineOperations?